-Another way to deliver radiation is to insert (implant) very thin metal rods or wires containing radioactive materials into or very near the cancer.
+Another way to deliver radiation is to insert (implant) very thin metal rods or wires into or very near the cancer.
+Small pellets of radioactive materials are placed into the rods or wires.
 The radiation travels a very short distance, so it affects the cancer without causing much harm to nearby healthy body tissues.

 The implant is usually left in place for several days while the patient stays in a private hospital room.
 The length of time that visitors, nurses, and other caregivers can spend with the patient may be limited because of potential radiation exposure, but this depends on the type of radiation.
 The implant is removed before the patient goes home.

 Brachytherapy may be used if the cancer comes back after external beam radiation therapy (although stereotactic radiosurgery may be used instead, as it is less invasive).
 Sometimes, internal and external beam radiation therapy are used together.

 Possible side effects of radiation therapy